-Place the rolls into a greased, round cake pan.
+Place the rolls into a greased, baking pan.
 You will need to use two pans, and one may not be full.
 Allow room for rising, meaning do not have the rolls touching each other, just barely apart.
 When they rise, they will fill in and touch each other plenty!

 Let rolls rise in a warm place until roughly double in size.
 Mine took about 30 minutes with regular yeast in a warm (110 degree) oven.
 May take up to an hour.
 They do not rise like a typical yeasted gluten cinnamon roll, but the shape should be softened and slightly poofy.

 Bake in a 350 degree oven for about 30 minutes until turning golden and no doughiness is felt.
 About a 200 degree internal temperature if you have an instant read thermometer.

 Top with your preferred frosting (see above for links!)

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!